raspberrypi/documentation/hardware/computemodule/cmio-camera.md

 ### Crypto Chip

-When using the Compute Module to drive cameras, it is NOT necessary to incorporate the crypto chip used on the Raspberry Pi–designed camera boards when attaching the OM5647, IMX219 or HQ Camera Modules directly to the CM carrier board.
+When using the Compute Module to drive cameras, it is NOT necessary to incorporate the crypto chip used on the Raspberry Pi–designed camera boards when attaching the OM5647, IMX219 or HQ Camera Modules directly to the Compute Module carrier board.
 The Raspberry Pi firmware will automatically detect the CM and allow communications with the Camera Module to proceed without the crypto chip being present.

 ## Quickstart